jaykepeters/Cloudflare_url_redirect/README.md

-# Cloudflare_url_redirect
+# Cloudflare DNS URL Redirect
-Cloudflare URL redirects with the Cloudflare API and http://redirect.name
+## URL Redirection using only DNS: CNAME and TXT records with http://redirect.name